 How do you measure success?
 Most property managers and owners are familiar with key metrics such as occupancy and average daily rate (ADR).
 These metrics are incredibly important, but success in either one alone does not indicate success from a revenue standpoint.

-Why You Have to Measure More Than Just Revenue
+Why Property Managers Need to Measure More Than Just Revenue

 Total revenue is incredibly important as you aim to earn a return on your investment.
 However, total revenue does not account for things out of your control, like owner stays or maintenance blocks.

 For example, let’s say that last August you had 31 nights available to rent, but this August the owner has decided to stay in the property for 14 days.
 This August’s revenue will probably decrease compared to last August, even if you have a more effective pricing strategy.

 Hotels have understood these dynamics for decades, and as a result, have measured not just ADR, occupancy, and revenue, but also revenue by room on a relative basis, or, Revenue per Available Room (RevPAR).

 That’s why we’re highlighting RevPAR’s short-term rental equivalent, Revenue per Available Night (RevPAN), as an important benchmark for short term rental property managers and owners to get to know.

 What is RevPAN?